Birth Father Rights in Texas: What You Need to Know

-Again, every situation is going to be unique.
-To learn about what’s possible in your own circumstances and to learn more about birth father rights in Texas adoptions, call 1-800-ADOPTION for obligation-free information now, or request more free adoption materials online.
+Again, every situation is going to be unique and our adoption specialists have worked with birth parents with in a variety of different circumstances.
+To learn about what’s possible in your own circumstances and to get more information about birth father rights in Texas adoptions, call 1-800-ADOPTION for helpful, free information now, or get more free adoption materials online.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.